muff1nman/ClassNotes/Econ/EconAndTech.md

 The model cannot explain technical change or growth thereof

 Production function
-- output on the left hand side, on the right hand side you have the function on inputs
+- output (GDP) on the left hand side, on the right hand side you have the function on inputs
+    - inputs are technology, labour and physical capital

 Capital accumulation equation
-- accumulate capital and depreciation
+- accumulation of capital minus depreciation

+QUESTION
+questions
+- How does capital accumulation (net investment) affect growth?
+    - When there is a low capital-labor ratio it will be highly beneficial
+    - When there is a high capital-labor ratio it will not benefit as much
+- What is the role of savings, depreciation and population growth?
+    - savings => increase in capital accumulation
+    - depreciation => decrease in capital accumulation
+    - population growth => decrease in the capital-labor ratio
+- What is the role of technology?
+    - It is the external multiplier for the production function!

 Solow-Swan equations
 ----
+test

+        Y = GDP
+        A = technolgy
+        K = captial
+        L = labour
+        s = proportion of GDP saved (0 : 1)
+        sigma = deprecation rate (0 : 1)

+        Y = A*f(K,L)
+        dK / dt = s*Y - sigma*K

-Cobb-Douglas - diminishing returns to capital and labor
+Cobb-Douglas => diminishing returns to capital and labor

 GDP per worker and k
 ------